 The Lower Wisconsin Riverway is now recognized as a Wetland of International Importance by the United States and the Ramsar Convention on Wetlands.
-We are hosting two live online presentations for people to learn more about the Riverway’s natural resources and ecology (September 11) and its social history (September 25).

 The area was designated in recognition of its high-quality complex of wetlands, uplands, and waterways and the important fish and wildlife habitat these provide.
 The area’s natural resources attract hundreds of thousands of tourists each year who come to hunt, fish, paddle, and relax, fueling the region’s economy.

 “The Lower Wisconsin Riverway is rich in both ecosystem and history, and this important designation is a milestone for our collective work,” said DNR Assistant Deputy Secretary Todd Ambs.
 “I have paddled every one of the 92 miles of this riverway.
 It is truly a world-class gem and this recognition is testament to that fact.”

 Wetlands provide critical benefits for our community by accommodating floodwaters, stabilizing groundwater recharge, reducing erosion and soil loss, and improving water quality.
 This area provides a natural habitat for rare and endangered species.